Homeschooling when mom is sick is possible! How do you homeschool when mom is sick? You need a plan.

 I was out of energy, totally drained!
 My whole body felt awful.

-First, give yourself some grace.
+First, give yourself some grace (definitely a homeschool benefit).
 There will be times you are just not up to teaching.
 If you need to rest, rest!
 I know this is easier said than done, because you begin questioning yourself.
 “What will your children do all day?
 Will they fall behind?”

 Second, don’t panic!
 I repeat, “Don’t panic.”
 Even public school teachers miss a day or two of school when they are sick.
 It’s super inconvenient for them to be gone, as they must plan lessons for a substitute and then check to see if those plans were followed.
 I was a substitute teacher for several years, so I can tell you things don’t go as planned.